7 Ingenious Poems with English Lessons Hidden Inside

 This is a wonderful poem for practicing identifying adjectives, as the plums are described with three different words—see if you can find them!

-It’s also an extremely short poem, which makes it the perfect one to try and memorize first.
+It is also an extremely short poem, so you can try and memorize it first.

-Lastly, while there’s no punctuation, listening to Williams read his poem is a great way to pay attention to the natural pauses in English.
+Lastly, listening to Williams read his poem is a great way to learn about the natural pauses in English.
 The fact that this poem comes from an ordinary situation (leaving a note on the fridge) means that it reflects natural speech and writing.

 Try reciting the poem with the same pauses and intonation that Williams, a native English speaker, uses.